FreeCAD/FreeCAD-documentation/wiki/PartDesign_Pad.md

 Enter a numeric value for the length of the pad.
 The default direction for extrusion is away (outside of) the support, but it can be changed by ticking the **Reversed** option.
 Extrusions occur by default [normal](http://en.wikipedia.org/wiki/Surface_normal) to the defining sketch plane.
 This can be changed by specifying another **Direction**.
 With the option **Symmetric to plane** the pad will extend half of the given length to either side of the plane.
 Negative dimensions are not possible.
 Use the **Reversed** option instead.

-#### Two dimensions

-This allows to enter a second length in which the pad should extend in the opposite direction (into the support).
-The directions can be switched by ticking the **Reversed** option.

 #### To last

 The pad will extrude up to the last face of the support in the extrusion direction.
 If there is no support, an error message will appear.